What You Need to Know About Launching a Social Media Investigation

 The key with those is that we’re talking about locating social media accounts isn’t necessarily that they will find the accounts for you.
 Because my experience has been that none of them are very good at locating social media accounts, but it’ll give you leads in order to track those down typically by way of you know possible phone numbers and possible email addresses.
 And so I’m going to show you a quick tool that I love that we use to locate people’s Facebook accounts.

 This works really well as a phone reverse search.
 I’m gonna pull up my phone here.
-I had some really weird person call me and leave me a leave me a message earlier today so I’m gonna punch in their phone number here and see who it belongs to.
+I had some really weird person call me and leave me a message earlier today so I’m gonna punch in their phone number here and see who it belongs to.
 So right up here in the Facebook search bar, we’re just gonna go type in the number and see what pops up.
 Oh hey, Trenton.
 So here’s what we’ve got.
-When we punch it in, it’s going to show us that that phone number that we just punched in is associated with this individuals profile.
+When we punch it in, it’s going to show us that that phone number that we just punched in is associated with this individual’s profile.
 Which in this case, our creeper is Trent.

 Yeah and one thing that’s really cool about the way this tool works is his phone number isn’t public so I’m gonna go here I’m going to show you.
 We go in we’re gonna look at contact information and he certainly has all of his you know work stuff here but you’re not gonna see his phone number here because his phone number isn’t public but Facebook has indexed that so that we can search it.

 So that’s a really, really great tool if you’re trying to find somebody’s account especially if they’ve got a common name.
 You know if you just punch it in you could spend you know hours sorting through you know potential hits and where’s that’s pretty quick and it’s free.
 Use it all the time.
-We’ve had you know several times anytime we get a threatening call from somebody you know a case that we’re working on somebody’s made a threat that’s one of the first things I do because if we get hit with it if they have a Facebook and it’s linked to their cell phone I can immediately send a picture to my client say hey do you know who this person is you know and we can we can start our investigation there.
+We’ve had you know several times anytime we get a threatening call from somebody you know a case that we’re working on somebody’s made a threat that’s one of the first things I do because if we get hit with it if they have a Facebook and it’s linked to their cell phone I can immediately send a picture to my client say hey do you know who this person is you know and we can start our investigation there.

 Another thing that we do when we’re trying to locate accounts and so so Facebook you know we’ve got a lot of different ways to search which we’ll get more into you know some of those search methods with Facebook later but one of the things that we’ve learned is that when it comes to social media accounts people will typically have the same username across multiple platforms right so you know if you’re you know you know hottiegirl22 on Facebook you’re probably going to have the same on Twitter, on Instagram, on Reddit whatever you’re using.
 So what we do is once we found one account so we’ve got facebook.com slash Trent Carlyle.
 So up here you can see this is Trent’s username and so I’m gonna go ahead and I’m gonna copy that and we’re gonna go back into our browser.